infinum/frontend-handbook/JavaScript/Next-js.md

 ## Introduction

-Next.js supports some very cool features which can be used on diffrent kind of projects.
-For example some projects with public pages couldn't use create-react-app beacause it doesn't support server side rendering which makes SEO much easier.
-So in projects that requres SSR, different stack must be used that would probably include something like express on top of node, and custom webpack and babel configuration.
+Next.js supports some very cool features which can be used on different kind of projects.
+For example, some projects with public pages couldn't use create-react-app because it doesn't support server-side rendering, which makes SEO much harder.
+So in projects that require SSR, the different stack must be used that would probably include something like express on top of node, and custom webpack and babel configuration.

-Also any customization of webpack or babel inside CRA requires ejecting which is one way operation and from that point you are responsible for maintaining cofiguration files.
+Also, any customization of webpack or babel inside CRA requires ejecting, which is the one-way operation, and from that point, you are responsible for maintaining configuration files.

-Soon every project would probably introduce something new and we would end up with many different projects very hard to maintain.
+Soon every project would probably introduce something new so we would end up with many different projects very hard to maintain.

-Next.js solves above stated problems, and allowes us to use single stack for many different projects.
-Plus next.js introduces some very usefool features, which comes out of the box:
+Next.js solves above-stated problems and allows us to use a single stack for many different projects.
+Plus next.js introduces some handy features, which comes out of the box:

-- Code sppliting
+- Code splitting
 - SSR
 - Page prefetching
 - Dynamic import of modules
 - Built-in Zero-Config TypeScript Support
-- Integrated client side routing
+- Integrated client-side routing
 - Custom server with custom express routes
 - static HTML export

 ## POC

-We made POC which used some of above features.
-We wanted to build an app which could be exported to static html files (wouldn't need any server processing) and would contain modals which we could be accessed via link.
+We made POC which used some of the above features.
+We wanted to build an app which could be exported to static Html files (wouldn't need any server processing) and would contain modals which we could access via link.

-We used this requirement since many our projects use modals, and it proved to be very usefull to access them directly by adding query params to url.
+We used this requirement since many of our projects use modals, and it proved to be very useful to access them directly by adding query params to url.

 ### App structure